Here’s a look at the life of former Japanese Prime Minister Shinzo Abe.

 Marriage: Akie (Matsuzaki) Abe (1987-present)

-He was Japan’s first prime minister born after WWII.
+He was Japan’s first prime minister born after World War II.

 His grandfather, Nobusuke Kishi, was Japan’s prime minister from 1957 to 1960.

 Abe’s great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
-Sato is also a Nobel Peace Prize recipient.
+Sato was also a Nobel Peace Prize recipient.

 In early 2013, Abe launched a grand experiment designed to jolt Japan’s economy out of decades of stagnation.
 Known as “Abenomics,” it included three so-called arrows: massive monetary stimulus, increased government spending and significant economic reforms.